Have you ever wondered how to make money from the free bets offered by bookmakers?

 This time, although the odds back and lay odds are a lot further apart and you’d never use them as a qualifying bet, they are ideal for a free bet and give you a 79.36% profit retention.

-Here’s how it would look in the Profit Accumulator Matched betting Calculator (Free bets are calculated under Bet Type “Free Bet (SNR)”).
+Here’s how it would look in the Outplayed Matched betting Calculator (Free bets are calculated under Bet Type “Free Bet (SNR)”).
 Snr means no stake returned.